Does Hypnosis Really Work? What is Hypnotism?

 The good news is that using hypnotherapy is the fastest and most efficient way to communicate with the subconscious mind.

-Patterns and habits can be changed because your subconscious mind runs on patterns, in other words it likes patterns.
+Patterns and habits can be changed.
 If you need help changing some patterns or habits, which we all do at one time or another, hypnosis could be the answer for you!

 Does Hypnotism Really Work?

-Your next question might be, “Does hypnotherapy really work?”, “Does psychotherapy really work?”
-“Does medicine really work?”
+Your next question might be, “Does hypnotherapy really work?”
+You could also ask, “Does psychotherapy really work?” and “Does medicine really work?”

 The answer to those questions is, “Sometimes it does and sometimes it doesn’t.”
-There are no guarantees for any treatment so I would say that it’s important to seek a treatment which resonates with you, that you feel comfortable with and it’s worth a try to see a hypnotherapist for whatever the issue is for you and maybe then you won’t be trying to change the same old things in 2016 or 2017.
+There are no guarantees for any treatment so it’s important to seek a treatment which resonates with you, that you feel comfortable with and it’s worth a try to see a hypnotherapist for whatever the issue is for you.

 If you live in the Denver or Lakewood, CO area and want to try a fun and relaxing therapy call me today!